apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - History: cconsisted of 5 tables, save exact data
 - Trend:

 - Active Zabbix Proxy: sends data automatically to server.
-Better for complex situations where server can't see proxy due to firewalls
+Better for complex situations where server can't see proxy due to firewalls.
 - Passive Zabbix Proxy: Server have to request proxy to send data in response.
 Better for complex situations where proxy can't see server due to firewalls